 5. Avoid damp places

-6. Take care of your contraception
+6. Take care with contraception

-7. Avoid the use of intimate perfumes and deodorants
+7. Limit intimate perfumes and deodorants

 8. Sleep without underwear